Windsor Lions’ Den 2018

 Champney Hall –

 Community hall in Horton looking to provide a hub of services to the local community through the addition of broadband and internet infrastructure

 Email: Mike Sells to register your interest (or phone Mike on 0845 833 4749 )

 Terms & Conditions:

-- Competed entry forms must be received either by post, online Registration, or via email by 1st November 2018.
+- Competed entry forms must be received either by post, online Registration, or via email

 - Entries received after either of the closing dates will not qualify for the competition.

 - Submission of a completed entry form acknowledges acceptance of Entry Criteria.